Comprehensive Guide on HTML Injection

 Reflected HTML POST

-Similar to the “GET webpage”, the “Name” and the “Feedback” fields are vulnerable here too, since the POST method has been implemented, thus the form data won’t be displayed in the URL.
+Similar to the “GET webpage”, the “Name” and the “Feedback” fields also present vulnerabilities here.
+Since the system has implemented the POST method, the form data won’t display in the URL.

 Let’s try to deface this webpage again but this time we’ll add up an image rather than a static text as